Health Beat: Diabetes Still a Cause for Concern

 Dr. Clipper Young, PharmD Class of 2013 and Associate Professor in Touro University California’s College of Osteopathic Medicine, reports the health care community is dealing with a Solano County population where approximately 1 in 10 adults have diabetes.

-Solano County Public Health reports the death rate for residents with diabetes is 25% higher than the statewide average.
+Solano County Public Health reports the death rate for residents with diabetesreports the death rate for residents with diabetes (opens in a new tab) is 25% higher than the statewide average.
 Meanwhile, the discharge rate of diabetes patients from emergency rooms in Solano County is 1.6 times the statewide rate; and the discharge rate for Black residents is 2.2 times the rate among non-Hispanic white residents.

 Children, Adults Remain at Risk

-Current information from the 2023 County Health Rankings report from the University of Wisconsin Population Health Institute’s School of Medicine and Public Health shows that 30% of adults in Solano County are obese, with 21% deemed physically inactive even though 97% have access to exercise opportunities.
+Current information from the 2023 County Health Rankings2023 County Health Rankings (opens in a new tab) report from the University of Wisconsin Population Health Institute’s School of Medicine and Public Health shows that 30% of adults in Solano County are obese, with 21% deemed physically inactive even though 97% have access to exercise opportunities.

 Why it Matters